supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Half Adder and Full Adder.md

 ---
 ## Full Adder

-Full adder is a combinational circuit that performs the addition of three bits (two significant bits and previous carry).
-Full adders consists of three inputs (two significant bits and one previous carry) and two outputs (one sum bit and one carry out).
+Full adder is a combinational circuit that performs the addition of three bits (two significant bits and previous carry) and gives two outputs (one sum bit and one carry out).
 Full adders can be cascaded to add multi-bit binary numbers.

 - Inputs : $x, y, c_{in}$